Youtube Facebook Twitter Instagram

 The township has a local shopping centre, a variety of retail stores and a range of commercial, professional and trade services.
 There is a hospital, medical centre, retirement village, child care centre and two schools.
 Other amenities that service the town include a museum, library, and community and cultural centre.
 Sporting facilities include a golf club, aquatic centre, indoor sports centre, bowls club, junior league football, cricket oval, tennis courts and sporting shooters club.

 Events held in Millmerran embrace the heritage of the district.
 Every second year (in every even year) the Australian Camp Oven Festival is a weekend filled with entertainment and campfire cooking where you can enjoy a feast of delicious camp oven food.
-The annual Millmerran sheep races is a fun family day out and is held in August at the showgrounds.
 Showcasing the local talent, the annual Millmerran Show is held the first weekend in March.

 The area is steeped in history.
 The All Saints Anglican Church was originally used a private chapel for the Gore family and the workers on Yandilla Station.
 It is now listed by the National Trust and is the oldest building in Millmerran.
+An information brochure is available from the Millmerran Information Centre.
 It is also believed to be the second-oldest church in Queensland.
-The Millmerran museum is home to a many historical treasures from the area, including the 'water baby' a 28 foot steam vessel which was made at Yandilla Station in 1878.
+The Millmerran Museum is home to many historical treasures from the area, including the 'water baby' a 28 foot steam vessel that was made at Yandilla Station in 1878.
+Head over to the Millmerran Museum website for more information.

 On nearby Cecil Plains Station, Ludwig Leichhardt used the station as a base in 1844 and 1847 for his botanical expeditions into the surrounding region.